Medically reviewed by Drugs.com. Last updated on Sep 24, 2023.

 - If you are taking any drugs that can cause a certain type of heartbeat that is not normal (prolonged QT interval).
 There are many drugs that can do this.
 Ask your doctor or pharmacist if you are not sure.

-- If you are breast-feeding.
-Do not breast-feed while you take this medicine (amiodarone tablets).
+- If you are taking St. John's wort.
+Do not take St. John's wort with this medicine (amiodarone tablets).
+This medicine may not work as well.

 This is not a list of all drugs or health problems that interact with this medicine (amiodarone tablets).